Stage 2 (Advanced Certificate in ELC)

 - 6C21522: Supervision and Administration in Early Learning and Care: The purpose of this module is to equip the learner with the knowledge, skills and competence required to supervise and to undertake administrative duties in ELC settings using effective communication strategies with all stakeholders including professional organisations and funding scheme providers.

-- Child Paths training certificate: This is an introductory workshop, for early years level 6 student on how to use the Childpaths Educational Software App.
+- Child Paths Training Certificate: This is an introductory workshop, for Early Years Stage 2 students on how to use the Child Paths Educational Software App.
 Students are given an overview of how it was started and why.
 Additionally, the students gain an understanding of the features within it, for example documenting children’s attendance, medicine administration, sleep, nappy changes, and using Aistear and PILES for the child’s overall holistic development.
-This content is demonstrated via videos showing the applications in action.
 Students then get hands-on experience to practice using the software as part of the training on college iPads.
-All students who successfully complete the programme receive a Certificate of Completion from Child Paths and Cork College of Commerce.
+All students who successfully complete the programme receive a Certificate of Completion from Child Paths and Morrison’s Island Campus.

-- Paediatric First Aid: The course gives the early years learner the knowledge and skills in Paediatric First Aid.
+- Paediatric First Aid Training: The course gives the Early Years learner the knowledge and skills in Paediatric First Aid.
 The content includes the responsibilities of a First Aider, how to undertake CPR for Child and Infants and how to react in an emergency.
 Additionally, child and infant choking, bleeding first aid, dealing with unconscious children and infants, febrile seizures, Epilepsy, Diabetes and Asthma are also covered.
-Finally, Meningitis and poisoning, fractures and soft tissue injuries and burns first aid is addressed.
+Finally, meningitis and poisoning, fractures and soft tissue injuries and burns first aid is addressed.
 To successfully complete the course learners will have to demonstrate correct CPR practice and defibrillator use.
 At the end of the course the students will receive certification in paediatric first aid for two years.